BBVA/masquerade/README.rst

 .. figure:: https://raw.githubusercontent.com/BBVA/masquerade/master/docs/source/_static/images/masquerade-logo-small.png
    :align: center

 In a nutshell ``Masquerade`` can hide your sensible data.
-We use it to upload our data to Artificial Inteligence clouds safely.
+We use it to upload our data to Artificial Intelligence clouds safely.

 Why Masquerade
 --------------